With thermal hot springs, white sand beaches and enough volcanoes to make your head spin, New Zealand’s North Island is nothing short of spectacular.

 If you’re a big LotR (Lord of the Rings) fan, then this stop is already on your list.
 This 2-hour guided tour will bring you around the movie set of “The Shire” and allows you to take pictures next to one of the 37 hobbit homes. #doitforthegram.

-The climax of the tour is seeing Bag End, the home of Bilbo and Frodo Baggins.
+The climax of the tour is visiting Bag End, the home of Bilbo and Frodo Baggins.
 After that you head down the hill to the Green Dragon for a pint of beer.

-We recommend the morning or noon tour because it will be less hot and will have better lighting.
+We recommend the morning or noon tour because it will be less hot than the afternoon and you’ll have better lighting.
 Check out the different types of tours and make sure to book yours a few days in advance.

-To be honest: Hobbiton is one of those places where if you get asked, “Are you happy you went?”
+To be honest: Hobbiton is one of those places where if you asked us, “Are you happy you went?”
 “Yes”.
 But, “Would you go again?”
 “No”.
 But also, “Would you have been sad to skip it?”
 “Yes”.

 Side Trip: Mount Maunganui (Mauao) Hike